 Which coffee roast is sweeter?

-The shorter roasting times used for light and medium styles preserve more of the bean’s inherent sugars and fruity acids, both of which we perceive as sweetness.
+The shorter roasting times in medium styles preserve more of the bean’s inherent sugars and fruity acids, both of which we perceive as sweetness.

 Which coffee roast is healthier?